nickangmc/Simple-Correlation-Project/README.md

 ## Social Benefits and Crime Rate in Victoria

 This study was a part of my assessment for COMP20008: Element of Data Processing at the University of Melbourne - Semester 1, 2018.
-More in-depth explanations and data analyses can be found in the _"report.pdf"_ in this repo.
+More in-depth explanations and data analyses can be found in the [_report_](https://github.com/nickangmc/social-benefits-vs-crime-rate/blob/master/Report.pdf) in this repo.

 ### Goal